ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/shiomiyan/CVE-2023-41080](https://github.com/shiomiyan/CVE-2023-41080) :  ![starts](https://img.shields.io/github/stars/shiomiyan/CVE-2023-41080.svg) ![forks](https://img.shields.io/github/forks/shiomiyan/CVE-2023-41080.svg)

 ## CVE-2023-41064
  A buffer overflow issue was addressed with improved memory handling.
-This issue is fixed in macOS Monterey 12.6.9, macOS Big Sur 11.7.10, macOS Ventura 13.5.2, iOS 16.6.1 and iPadOS 16.6.1, iOS 15.7.9 and iPadOS 15.7.9.
+This issue is fixed in iOS 16.6.1 and iPadOS 16.6.1, macOS Monterey 12.6.9, macOS Ventura 13.5.2, iOS 15.7.9 and iPadOS 15.7.9, macOS Big Sur 11.7.10.
 Processing a maliciously crafted image may lead to arbitrary code execution.
 Apple is aware of a report that this issue may have been actively exploited.